Flat Plate Deflection & Stress Calculator

 σmax= q a² / (2 t²) (at the fixed edges)

-Because the unloaded edges are free, the plate cannot develop the anticlastic (Poisson) curvature that stiffens a fully supported plate, so it acts as a one-way fixed-fixed beam strip.
-The peak moment is the fixed-end moment q a²/12 per unit width, giving the stress above, and the deflection uses the beam value with no (1 − ν²) plate stiffening.
+Because the unloaded edges are free, this case is treated as a one-way fixed-fixed strip spanning between the built-in edges.
+The peak moment is the fixed-end moment q a²/12 per unit width, giving the stress above, and the deflection uses the corresponding beam-strip value rather than a two-way plate coefficient.
 The free-edge width does not change the per-unit-width result, so it only matters when you enter a total load that needs spreading into a pressure.

 Circular Plate Formulas (Uniform Load)